HIGHLIGHTS OF THE TOUR PACKAGE

 - Full-time services of your Yamnuska tour leader.

-- All breakfasts, four lunches, six evening meals. (indicated by a ✔on the itinerary)
+- All breakfasts, six lunches, nine evening meals. (indicated by a ✔on the itinerary)

-- All tour transportation (Taxi, Bus, Train, Bullet Train) between destinations in Japan, except for transportations during a complimentary tour on Day 1.
+- All tour transportation (Taxi, Bus, Train, Bullet Train) between destinations in Japan, except for transportation during a complimentary tour on Day 1.

 - 5-day local guide service.
 (Day 3, 5, 6, 7, 9)

-- Private transfer & entrance fee to Jigokudani monkey park in Yudanaka, Hokusai Museum in Obuse from Nozawa to Togari.
+- Private transfer & entrance fee to Jigokudani monkey park in Yudanaka, Hokusai Museum in Obuse from Nozawa to Madarao Kogen.